Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Quantum-dot spin qubit

-By repeatedly initializing the system in the state $\ket{\uparrow_z}$, significant narrowing can be achieved as illustrated in Fig.\,\ref{fig:sq-panel}\,(d--f).
-We consider $N_r=10^7$ initializations, where the system exchanges energy with the environment for the duration of $\Gamma_\text{avg}t_c =3.42 \times 10^{-5}$ (corresponding to $t_c = 1000$ ns).
+By repeatedly initialising the system in the state $\ket{\uparrow_z}$, significant narrowing can be achieved as illustrated in Fig.\,\ref{fig:sq-panel}\,(d--f).
+We consider $N_r=10^7$ initialisations, where the system exchanges energy with the environment for the duration of $\Gamma_\text{avg}t_c =3.42 \times 10^{-5}$ (corresponding to $t_c = 1000$ ns).
 We find that it takes $N_r \approx N$ cycles for a significant reduction of the variance $\langle\!\langle m^2\rangle\!\rangle$ and the bath entropy.
 Although the initial and final distributions are approximately Gaussian, the intermediate steps can contain non-Gaussian features.
-In Fig.~\ref{fig:sq-panel} (e) we observe a sensible decrease in the bath Shannon entropy.
+In Fig.~\ref{fig:sq-panel} (e) we observe a substantial reduction in the bath Shannon entropy.
 The observational entropy in Fig.~\ref{fig:sq-panel} (f) is dominated by the large average Boltzmann entropy, but its change is dominated by the change in Shannon entropy, which can be seen by comparing with (f).

 Notably, although using $t_c\to\infty$ is apparently more efficient in terms of the number of cycles needed to engineer the reservoir, in practice this might be much less convenient.
 Indeed, we estimate that the time to reach the steady state is of the order seconds and iterating many repetitions over such long times can be forbidding.
 That is, in practice, a compromise between number of repetitions and driving time has to be found.